PocketRelay/ServerKotlin/docs/FLOW.md

 | 1, 4, 5, 6 | Main menu messages bottom scrolling message |
 | 8          | Shopping / Promotional messages?            |

+> It appears that this isn't always correct?

 Then client then requests entitlement using the same packet but with the `CFID` set to `ME3_ENT`